 However, to make sure that everything is done correctly, you must conduct tests.

 Test the created visual hierarchy

 Fortunately, there is a quick and inexpensive way to check if users are paying attention to your landing page’s main elements.

-As the name implies, this test includes a page demonstration for five seconds, followed by a survey of the test takers which landing page elements they remembered.
+As the name implies, this test includes a page demonstration for five seconds, followed by a survey of the test takers on which landing page elements they remembered.

-The Usability of Hub cloud service makes it easy to run five-second tests.
+The Usability of the Hub cloud service makes it easy to run five-second tests.

 6. Monitoring, iteration, and testing

 No designer will convince you on the first try.
 There is always room for improvement, so post-launch testing is a necessary step in every new page’s life.